 Research Funding

-Though more than 40,000 people are killed with guns in the U.S. every year, Congress has restricted research on the causes and impacts of gun violence.
-Research on gun violence could lead to the development of life-saving scientific and policy solutions.
+Though more than 100,000 people are shot and killed or wounded in the US every year, Congress restricted research on the causes and impacts of gun violence for a significant period.
+Research on gun violence could lead to the development of life-saving scientific and policy solutions and is vital for assessing existing solutions over time.

 Featured Resources